 Youth Grants Program: Alcohol and Other Drugs

-Grant funding of up to $20,000 is available for individual projects and activities aimed at preventing and reducing youth substance misuse in the Northern Territory (NT).
+Grant funding of up to $20,000 is available for projects and activities aimed at preventing and reducing youth substance misuse in the Northern Territory (NT).

 This may be through the provision of positive activities, such as training and opportunities in the arts, skills development and other diversionary activities where a component of alcohol and other drugs education is included.